“In classical

 We grow in our

-when we walk in the Spirit and stop carrying
+sanctification when we walk in the Spirit

-out the desires of the flesh.
+and stop carrying out the desires of the

-Galatians 5:16-18 says, “But I say, walk by
+flesh.
+Galatians 5:16-18 says, “But I say,

-desires of the flesh.
-For the desires of the
+the desires of the flesh.
+For the desires of

-flesh are against the Spirit, and the
+the flesh are against the Spirit, and the

 desires of the Spirit are against the flesh,